 In the case studies that resulted from this effort, we have endeavored to maintain an inclusive approach when reporting findings.
 For this reason, we sought the perspectives of individual employees across various levels of seniority in the museum.
 When relevant we have addressed issues of geography, history, and architecture to elucidate the museum’s role and local environment.
 In this way the museum emerges as a collection of people—staff, artists, donors, public.
 This research framework positions the institution as a series of relationships between these various constituencies

 We hope that by providing insight into the operations, strategies, and climates of these museums, the case studies will help leaders in the field approach inclusion, diversity, and equity issues with fresh perspectives.
-As a final capstone to this project, in Spring 2018 we will publish a synthesis of what can be learned reading across these eight institutional case studies.
+As a final capstone to this project, in Fall 2018 we will publish a synthesis of what can be learned reading across these eight institutional case studies.

 Current and previous outputs of interest to art museums from these partnerships: